Calculate Your GPA at MIT

 MIT

 The Massachusetts Institute of Technology (MIT) is a prestigious private research university in Cambridge, Massachusetts, globally recognized for its unparalleled contributions to science, engineering, and technology.
 Founded in 1861, MIT is at the forefront of innovation with five schools encompassing engineering, science, architecture and planning, management, and humanities.
 MIT is organized into 32 academic departments and has a strong culture of hands-on research through its Undergraduate Research Opportunities Program (UROP), which involves over 85% of undergraduates.
 Its vibrant entrepreneurial ecosystem, with spinoffs generating over $2 trillion annually, attracts some of the brightest minds worldwide.
+MIT's academic culture, defined by the motto "mens et manus" (mind and hand), emphasizes practical application, rigorous problem-solving, and a intense, collaborative atmosphere that pushes the boundaries of human knowledge in every field.

 Grading Scale